 Why is this program so important?

 In a gray world, the wolf dog lingers between the wild and domestic.
-They yearn for human interaction yet possess a deep desire for a pack, forests and freedom
+It's not a pretty place to be.

 Wolf Run is: